-Students who make a police check application through the University automatically receive a copy of their police check via email within two weeks after the result is released.
+Students who make a police check application through the University automatically receive a copy of their police check via email.

-If you require a copy of your police check sooner than this or you have lost your initial copy and require a new one, contact the Health Hub.
-Note that copies of police checks are only available for three months after the result is generated.
+If you have lost your initial copy and require a new one, contact the Health Hub.
+Note that copies of past police checks are only available for three months after the result is generated.

 Restriction on use of police check

-Police check applications made through the University are conducted for a specific purpose: Student placement in a healthcare environment.
-As the stated purpose affects what police information is released, it is against the law to use a police check for any other purpose.
+Police check applications made through the University are conducted for the purpose of your study only.
+As the Reason for Check (stated on the police check certificate) affects what police information is released, it is against the law to use the police check for any other purpose.